 Timeless Red and Gold Ribbon

-When it comes to decorating Christmas trees in an elegant fashion, there aren’t many ways in which you can go wrong.
-Choosing a mere two colors of the ornaments and the string lights is one way to make a Christmas tree look super classy.
-Usually, people like to combine red ornaments with golden ones, as these colors create a wonderful visual effect.
+When it comes to elegantly decorating Christmas trees, there aren’t many ways in which you can go wrong.
+Choosing two colors for the ornaments and the string lights is one way to make a Christmas tree look super classy.
+Usually, people combine red ornaments with golden ones, as these colors create a wonderful visual effect.
 Large and thick ribbons are also a great way to make a tree appear more elegant.

-Here is another example of how effective ribbons can be when you want to create like a magical tree theme using the color of passion.
-Aside from the magnificent effect created by the large ribbons, you also see plenty of other similarly-colored decorations, including Christmas flowers, red and golden ornaments, and simple (but very effective) string of warm Christmas lights.
+Here is another example of how effective ribbons can be when you want to create a magical tree theme using the color of passion.
+Aside from the magnificent effect created by the large ribbons, you also see plenty of other similarly-colored decorations, including Christmas flowers, red and golden ornaments, and a simple but very effective string of warm Christmas lights.

 Natural Elements with Elegant Flair

-This lovely example of a red and golden Christmas tree shows how easy it is to create an elegant décor by using nothing more than just two colors.
-The giant golden flowers are complimented by huge red ribbons and holly berries, in a nature-inspired Christmas tree theme that’s worthy of finding its way into your living room.
-If I didn’t know any better, I’d say someone stole this tree from the interior of a really fancy mall.
+This lovely example of a red and golden Christmas tree shows how easy it is to create an elegant décor using only two colors.
+The giant golden flowers are complimented by red ribbons and holly berries in a nature-inspired Christmas tree theme that’s worthy of finding its way into your living room.

-If you know that you want this year’s predominant tree color to be red but aren’t sure what other combinations to go with or simply don’t want to bother with thinking and planning tree decorations, you can always opt for a full red setup.
-Just buy all the ornaments, garlands, and tree lights that you like in a red color and scatter them over the branches of the tree.
+If you know that you want this year’s predominant tree color to be red but aren’t sure what other combinations to go with, you can always opt for a full red setup.
+Just buy all the ornaments, garlands, and tree lights in red and scatter them over the branches.
 It is a simple solution, but you can’t go wrong with it because you won’t be trying any color combinations that are too bold or too complicated to pull off.